danutavadanei/sapphp/README.md

 ## Summary

 Welcome to SapPhp package.
 This packages is not a connector, it uses [php-sapnwrfc](https://github.com/piersharding/php-sapnwrfc) extension to handle client - server communication.
-This package is intended to provide a clean object oriented interface to handle extensive data extraction using RFC calls using PHP.
-My plan is to extend this class with PHP Interfaces to SAP FMs (check [RfcReadTable](src/SapPhp/Functions/RfcReadTable.php) interface)
+This package is intended to provide a clean object oriented interface to handle extensive data extraction using RFC calls.
+My development plan is to extend this class with PHP Interfaces to SAP FMs (check [RfcReadTable](src/SapPhp/Functions/RfcReadTable.php) interface)

 This is an early version and I expect you to raise issues and bugs and maybe give me some suggestions.

 ## Install

-Make sure you have the [php-sapnwrfc](https://github.com/piersharding/php-sapnwrfc) extension installed and run:
+Make sure you have the [php-sapnwrfc](https://github.com/piersharding/php-sapnwrfc) extension installed.
 ```
 composer require avdaneidanut/sapphp
 ```